Samkth123/KTH-md/Negotiations/Lecture 4 David Frykman.md

 Renogitating is not good for long term trust

 There is a difference between anchoring which is not a dirty tactic.
+Dont lie in negotiations